hbmartin/betapert/README.md

 This package provides the [PERT](https://en.wikipedia.org/wiki/PERT_distribution) (also known as beta-PERT) distribution.

-The distributions work exactly like SciPy continuous probability distributions; they are subclasses of `rv_continuous`.

 Both the PERT distribution and its generalization, the modified PERT distribution, are provided.

-A thorough test suite is included.
+The distributions work exactly like SciPy continuous probability distributions.
+They are subclasses of `rv_continuous`.

 # Installation
 ```shell